oslokommune/okctl-upgrade/gists/helm-component-extraction/kubeprometheusstack/README.md

 scripts/restore_snapshot.sh snapshot-24122022
 ```

+Remember to change the DRY_RUN variable to `none` if you want to actually restore the data.

 ## FAQ

 - **How do I use a different chart version?** To use a different chart version, change the `spec.source.targetRevision` field